mckellardw/slide_snake/README.md

 ```
 snakemake -k -p --nt --use-conda --conda-frontend mamba --executor slurm --workflow-profile profiles/slurm -j 24
 ```
-*Note*, this pipeline was written with snakemake v8

 Or, my preferred way to run it in the background:
 ```